status-im/swarms/ideas/310-core-team-proposal.md

 Status can host clusters for LES and ULC, for both testing and reliability purposes, but the usage of LES/ULC shouldn't be limited to that.

-See more and up-to-date info in the Umbrella issue: https://github.com/status-im/status-react/issues/6905
+See more and up-to-date info in the Epic: https://github.com/status-im/status-react/issues/6905

 #### Spam filtering & DDoS Protection